Menu

 Unlocking Tyrone’s Precious Metals

-Once the narrow veins or seams which contain Curraghinalt’s gold, copper and silver have been mined underground, the next step is to separate the valuable minerals from the extracted rock.
-This ‘processing’ begins underground before moving to the surface.
+Once the narrow veins which contain Curraghinalt’s gold, copper and silver have been mined underground, the next step is to separate the valuable minerals from the extracted rock.
+This ‘processing’ is mostly completed underground before moving to the surface for secondary processing.

-One of the project’s guiding principles is to retain or return as much mined barren rock underground as possible.
-This is environmental good practice, uses less energy, strengthens the mine development, and reduces the amount of rock that is stored above ground.
+Most extracted rock will not contain useful metals and one of the project’s guiding principles is to keep as much of this ‘barren’ rock as possible underground.
+This is environmental good practice, uses less energy, strengthens the mine development, and keeps the amount of rock stored above ground to a minimum.

-To minimize carbon and dust emissions, a covered electric conveyor belt will transfer rock to the surface (this replaces the original proposal which used diesel-fuelled trucks and will, with other measures, reduce fuel consumption by 25%).
+To minimize carbon and dust emissions, a covered electric conveyor belt will transfer rock to the surface (this is a refinement of the original proposal which used diesel-fuelled trucks and will, with other measures, reduce fuel consumption by 25%).

-The ore goes to the processing building above ground, whilst the remaining rock, devoid of minerals, is either returned underground to backfill spaces created by mining or stored above ground in a ‘Dry Stack Facility’.
+The ore goes to the processing building above ground, whilst the remaining rock, devoid of minerals, is either retained underground to backfill spaces created by mining or stored above ground in a ‘Dry Stack Facility’ (DSF).

-The ore enters a two-stage grinding circuit in the processing building.
-Using SAG and ball mills, the ore is rotated with steel balls and water in large “drums” to mill it into a finer size (similar to sand).
+For secondary processing, the ore enters a two-stage grinding circuit in the processing building.
+The ore is rotated with steel balls and water in large “drums” to mill it into a finer size (similar to sand).
 It is then sent to a flotation tank.

-Using just water and biodegradable substances, the flotation tanks help metallic elements attach to bubbles which float to the top where they are skimmed off to form a mineral concentrate.
-The concentrate will be shipped overseas to create gold and silver bars and copper sheets.
+Using just water (which is 80% recycled within the process) and biodegradable substances, the flotation tanks help metallic elements attach to bubbles which float to the top where they are skimmed off to form a mineral concentrate.
+The concentrate will be shipped to smelters located in Germany, Sweden or elsewhere to create gold and silver bars and copper sheets.

 Rock Management